PyPSA/nowcast/README.md

 `solve_myopic.py scenario-default.yaml` optimises each day myopically in sequence, passing on the state of charge of all storage units.

-`concatenate_networks.py scenario-default.yaml` builds a single PyPSA network out of all day networks (for plotting later).

-`concatenate_weeks scenario-default.yaml` builds weekly PyPSA networks out of all day networks (for plotting later).

 `plot_networks.py scenario-default.yaml` generates the graphics.

 `generate_html.py scenario-default.yaml` makes a webpage for each scenario.